Natural ingredients

 Traditionally used as an aphrodisiac, Ylang Ylang has a balancing effect on the skin, body and mind.
 It regulates sebum production, can help with high blood pressure, nervous tension and insomnia.

 * The healing properties of the ingredients listed above are not exhaustive.
-The impact of herbal and plant ingredients will vary depending on the combination of plants and herbs used and the individual using them.
+The impact of herbal and plant ingredients will vary depending on the combination of plants and herbs used, the individual using them and whether they are ingested or applied to the skin.
 Herbal and plant remedies are not a substitute for a healthy and balanced lifestyle.